 In the meantime, by joining us for the Fijian Cup you are helping to fund Touch NZ officials and coaches to come to Fiji to train, up-skill and empower local Fijians.
 Our aim is to support young local players onto the talent development pathway and one day play on the world stage.
 Not only are you providing them with a challenging opponent during the event but you’re contributing to the kick start their sporting career needs.

 In the run up to the Fijian Cup, Touch NZ officials and world-class coaches will be flown to Fiji to run workshops, camps and skills clinics to ensure that the local teams are best prepared for the stiff competition you will give them.

 Finally, we believe that Fiji itself is what makes the Fijian Cup so special.
 Not only is Fiji home to an exhilarating and adventurous style of rugby but home to an exhilarating and adventurous style of travel too.

-Off the pitch you can snorkel, kayak or paddle board until your heart’s content.
+Off the field you can snorkel, kayak or paddle board until your heart’s content.
 You can kick back and enjoy some of the best beaches in the Pacific or head out into town and absorb Fiji’s vibrant culture.
-Let’s not forget the chance to be properly pampered at the Sheraton Fiji’s 5* spa complex!
+Let’s not forget the chance to be properly pampered at the Shangri La Fiji’s 5* spa complex!